Editorial Calendar | Writing for a Department | Hot Topics | Sample Article Outline | Writing Awards

 Submitting a Feature

-Articles should be submitted electronically (by e-mail), preferably as a Microsoft Word document.
-All submissions should be sent to Managing Editor David Salierno at Internal Auditor Magazine, 247 Maitland Ave., Altamonte Springs, FL 32701-4201 USA.
-Please provide the author's name, mailing address, e-mail address, and telephone number.
+Articles should be submitted electronically (by email), preferably in Microsoft Word.
+All submissions should be sent to Managing Editor David Salierno.
+The author's name, mailing address, email address, and telephone number are necessary, even when the manuscript is submitted through an IIA chapter.
 A submission should have no more than three authors and should not exceed 2,000 words.

 - Interest to auditors.

 - Quality of writing.